dotnetcore/Home/README.md

 # .NET Core Community Home

 .NET Core Community (means .net's central community, referred to as NCC) is an open source community based on the .NET technology stack.
-It was created by [Alex LEWIS](https://github.com/alexinea), [LIU Haoyang](https://github.com/liuhaoyang), [HE Zhenxi](https://github.com/utilcore), [XIE Yang](https://github.com/kiler398) and LOU Yu in 2016.
+It was organized by [Alex LEWIS](https://github.com/alexinea), [LIU Haoyang](https://github.com/liuhaoyang), [HE Zhenxi](https://github.com/utilcore), [XIE Yang](https://github.com/kiler398) and LOU Yu co-initiated the construction in mid-2016, with the participation of colleagues in the community.
 We hope that through our efforts, we can make the .NET ecosystem more exciting.

 - Github: https://github.com/dotnetcore
 - Website: https://www.dotnetcore.xyz